unrulybeardo/saist/README.md

 To run pstins from a base Arch install, run:

- wget https://tinyurl.com/pstins && chmod +x pstins
+ wget         && chmod +x pstins

 md5sum pstins

- c4582f24dc313d5aabc73cb8ae4af07c  pstins
+d9b6677fbc26507e74fb14129c7789b7  pstins

  ./pstins

 # --------------------------------------------------------------------

+# Aist    (Arch Install Script Template)

+Aist (Arch Install Script Template) is a longer version of saist that's setup with feedback to let the user know whats up while running, and is in a more traditional scripting style implementing functions.

+ wget            && chmod +x aist

+md5sum aist
+92e85cf77f9bfc6ff877cd39f9ff639d  aist

+ ./aist

+# --------------------------------------------------------------------

-I've tested these in only a vbox bios setup so far.
+I've tested these in a vbox bios setup so far.

 Partitions: sda1 is root, sda2 is swap, sda3 is home.

-The passwords are set as "first" for root and jeff.
+The passwords are set as "test" or "first" for root and jeff.

 READ the scripts to assure yourself all is ok.
 If you're unsure, please don't run them.